StephenHildebrand/SpellChecker/README.md

 # SpellCheck
 ## Overview
-A spelling checker that creates and uses a hash table.
+Application for checking word spelling implemented using a hash table.
 It is made up of two parts:
   1. Building the hash table.
   2. Scanning the text for spelling errors using the hash table.